akade/Akade.IndexedSet/README.md

 ### Reflection- & expression-free - convention-based index naming

-We are using the [CallerArgumentExpression](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.compilerservices.callerargumentexpressionattribute)-Feature of .Net 6 to provide a convention based naming of the interfaces:
+We are using the [CallerArgumentExpression](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.compilerservices.callerargumentexpressionattribute)-Feature of .Net 6 to provide a convention-based naming of the interfaces:
 - `set.Where(x => (x.Prop1, x.Prop2), (1, 2))` results in an index named `"x => (x.Prop1, x.Prop2), (1, 2))"`
 - `set.Where(ComputedKeys.NumberOfDays, 5)` results in an index named `"ComputedKeys.NumberOfDays"`
 - **Hence, be careful what you pass in.
 The convention is to always use a lambda with x as variable name or use static methods.**

 ### Updating key-values
 **The current implementation requires any keys of any type to never change the value while the instance is within the set**.
-So to update you will need to remove the instance, update the values and add the instance again.
+Hence, in order to update any key you will need to remove the instance, update the keys and add the instance again.

 ### Roadmap
 Potential features:
 - Thread-safe version
-- Improved updating of values
+- Easier updating of keys
 - Events for changed values
 - More index types
+- Benchmarks

 If you have any suggestion or found a bug / unexpected behavior, open an issue!